Are Fruits and Veggies Necessary?

 Recent studies found some dogs have developed more Amy2b genes than wolves and therefore are better able to digest carbs.
 While this is true, the number of these genes is still small and differs between breeds.
-Does this mean they need carbs or they have developed an ability to digest some because of domestication?
-To us this only means that thanks to humans interfering with their diet over time they’ve had to desperately adjust to be able to receive some form of nutrients from what we were adding.
+This is all due to domestication and human interference with their diet.

 Their molars haven't become flat.
 Their teeth are designed to rip through flesh and crunch through bones.

-Their jaws haven't developed to move from side to side.
+Their jaws haven't developed to move from side to side like herbivores.
 In fact, their jaws only move up and down.

 Their GI tract hasn't elongated.
 Herbivores have an extremely long digestive tract giving the vegetables a chance to be broken down and the nutrients to be absorbed.
 Dogs however, have a relatively short digestive tract designed to get food in and out quickly.